Odyssey

 Opening the Operation Collections panel to access a saved operation.

-When we click on TracksForHome from our collection, the saved is automatically inserted into a new tab in the Operation panel.
+When we click on TracksForHome from our collection, the saved query is automatically inserted into a new tab in the Operation panel.

 http://studio.apollographql.com/sandbox/explorer